 Kosyun Kitada Sencha

 Sencha is produced by steaming the leaves before drying, and then firing them afterwards, in contrast to teas which are pan-fired before drying.
 The characters for sencha (煎茶) literally translate as "pan-fired tea", which can be confusing because the term "pan-fired" usually refers to green teas (including many Chinese varieties) which are pan-fired before drying, at the stage at which sencha is steamed.
-Our Kosyun Sencha is from Japan’s Maruyasu Provence and it is sure to please anyone who enjoys a good sencha.
+Our Kosyun Sencha is from Japan’s Maruyasu and it is sure to please anyone who enjoys a good sencha.

 Grassy, Bold, Vegetal